DinoSolutions/Kirribilli/README.md

 # Kirribilli

-Prerequisites
+## Prerequisites
-(up to current development progress, new dependencies may be added)
+Valid up to current development progress, new dependencies may be added.

 ```
 pip install asammdf